Loch Lomond Rainforest

 To date, the NPA has undertaken a scoping study (working with Land Use Consultants, report available on request) to better understand the likely location of rainforest habitat around Loch Lomond, as well as current projects, and potential opportunities, to restore this precious habitat.
 The study confirmed that removal of Rhododendron ponticum and establishing the right level of herbivore grazing will provide the conditions for the rainforest to rejuvenate and expand.
 The study also provided a phased plan and identified key landowners to support and work with to develop and deliver this project.

-This summer (2025) we are undertaking ground truthing surveys to confirm the presence of rainforest habitat in the project area and to assess its condition.
+During summer 2025 we completed ground-truthing surveys to confirm the presence of rainforest habitat in the project area and to assess its condition.
 RSK Biocensus won the survey contract after a competitive tender process.
-This contract is funded by the Scottish Government’s Nature Restoration Fund development phase funding, administered by NatureScot.
-The RSK Biocensus ecology team, led by Julie Smith, are using ASR’s Rapid Rainforest Assessment to determine habitat quality, and to propose recommended management measures to improve the condition of the rainforest habitat.
+This contract was funded by the Scottish Government’s Nature Restoration Fund development phase funding, administered by NatureScot.
+The RSK Biocensus ecology team, led by Julie Smith, used ASR’s Rapid Rainforest Assessment to determine habitat quality, and to propose recommended management measures to improve the condition of the rainforest habitat.

 Loch Lomond surveys - Photo credit: Julie Smith, RSK Biocensus